mlhartme/stool/client/documentation.md

 The current workspace used by a Stool command is determined by searching the working directory and it parents for a workspace file.

-### Attached stages and stage indicator
+### Current stages and stage indicator

-The current stages are the stages referenced by the current workspace.
+The *current stages* are the stages referenced by the current workspace.
 Unless otherwise specified, stage commands operate on the current stages.

 The stage indicator `> somestage@context <` is displayed in front of your shell prompt, it lists the current stages.
 The context is omitted